-Any infringement of the Local Rules, or the Rules of the N.F.S.A. shall disqualify the competitor so offending.
+Any infringement of the Local Rules will be dealt with by the Committee shall disqualify the competitor so offending.

 The power of the Committee is paramount in respect of all matters relating to this competition, and the Committee can delegate the same to the Commodore appointed by them.
 The Committee reserves the right to reject any entry, in which case all fees will be refunded.
 Any matter arising during the Festival not provided for in these Rules shall be dealt with by the Committee, whose decision will be final.

-One fish 1 prize, except for the Sunday Team event and individual Day prize.
+One fish 1 prize, except for individual Day prizes.
 No Competitor shall be eligible to take more than one prize in each class with one fish.

 No Competitor shall be entitled to hold more than one trophy, except a special, with one species of fish.